Tanzania

 Approximate Reach (as of 2015): | 1.1 million households (as of 2016) |

-The Transfer Project, led by UNICEF Office of Research – Innocenti and in collaboration with local research partners, has implemented two impact evaluations to understand how the PSSN affects the well-being of adolescents and youth, a key demographic for breaking the inter-generational cycle of poverty.
+Under the Transfer Project, three impact evaluations have been implemented to understand how the PSSN affects the well-being of children, adolescents and youth, a key demographic for breaking the inter-generational persistence of poverty.

-The second study (2017-2019) – conducted in collaboration with EDI Group, University at Buffalo, UNICEF Tanzania, TASAF, and the Tanzania Commission for AIDS (TACAIDS) – is a 45-month, mixed methods study to provide evidence on the potential for an additional plus component targeted to youth that is layered on top of the PSSN to improve future economic opportunities for youth and facilitate their safe transitions to adulthood.
+The second study (2017-2021), conducted as a collaboration between UNICEF Innocenti, EDI Global, University at Buffalo, UNICEF Tanzania, TASAF, and the Tanzania Commission for AIDS (TACAIDS) – is a 45-month, mixed method cluster RCT providing evidence on the potential for an additional plus component targeted to youth that is layered on top of the PSSN to improve current health and well-being and future economic opportunities for youth and facilitate their safe transitions to adulthood.
 This is based on the recognition that cash alone is rarely sufficient to mitigate all risks and vulnerabilities youth face or to overcome structural barriers to education, delayed marriage and pregnancy, and other safe transitions.
-The model the intervention follows was informed by a workshop held in Tanzania in February 2016 with government, researchers and development partners.
+This gender-sensitive intervention combined livelihoods and life skills training, mentoring and a productive grant, and linkages to strengthened adolescent-friendly health services.
+More information and reports can be found here: https://www.unicef.org/innocenti/reports/grassp-united-republic-tanzania

 Type | Title | Theme(s) | Year | Citation |